Text formatting

 A pencil icon on a list item text field is highlighted.

-For smaller inputs like labels, options are available by clicking the pencil icon in the field.
+For smaller inputs like labels, click the pencil icon to access formatting options.

 The pencil icon is outlined in the